-It is true that you can develop an online presence from nothing, build up your website – its services and links over time but that is not what SEO is about.
+It is true that you can develop an online presence from nothing, build up your website – its services and links over time but that is not what search engine optimisation (SEO) is about.
 This is about getting your business higher on the search rankings.
 It’s simple in theory… more traffic means more opportunity.
 More opportunity means more conversions.
 More conversions mean more profitability for your business.

 For example: we have put together the image below that shows the difference of tripling your traffic.
 We have based on a client being worth £150.00 on average and SEO services of 15 hours at £40 per hour.
 Often clients can be worth less or more – it doesnt matter, similar results are the outcome.